ymath-io/ymath.io/content/courses/calculus/sequences-and-series/taylor-series/index.md

 But often, a line isn't a great representation of a function.
 Especially when the function isn't a line.

-So, instead of a line, which is a first degree polynomial,
+So, instead of a line, which is a first degree polynomial,  let's see if we can use a second-degree polynomial - a quadratic equation!

+## Mimicking in the second degree

+In order to mimic the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgxMjQ2MDAzNSwtMTE4NjgxOTUxMywtMT
-cxMzc0MDU2MSwtMTE3OTY0OTczNywtMjcyNzg0ODk0LDExNzg4
-NTgyMSwtOTk1NjkyOTczLC0xMTc0MTAwNjM1XX0=
+eyJoaXN0b3J5IjpbNDQ5NTUxMDMyLDE4MTI0NjAwMzUsLTExOD
+Y4MTk1MTMsLTE3MTM3NDA1NjEsLTExNzk2NDk3MzcsLTI3Mjc4
+NDg5NCwxMTc4ODU4MjEsLTk5NTY5Mjk3MywtMTE3NDEwMDYzNV
+19
 -->